 If you do need to leave the house, wear loose-fitting, lightweight clothes to stay cool.
 You should also try to cover up as much as you can to stay protected from the sun’s rays and avoid wearing darker colours, as these absorb the heat.

 As you fall asleep, your body temperate lowers, which is why many people have trouble sleeping on warm nights.
 Before you go to sleep at night change your duvet for a sheet and, just like with your clothing choices, opt for cotton sheets for breathability.
 Another tip is to have a cold shower before bed to cool down your body temperature.

 In extreme weather conditions, it’s important to keep check on your friends and family, especially if you are aware of any existing medical conditions or weaknesses.
 Whether it is a friendly text or call, a quick check-in can make all the difference to someone, particularly if they live alone.

 This is extends to your furry friends too.
 Keep your pet indoors if possible with plenty of water available and monitor their behavior.

 In our warm Australian climate, heat waves can hit suddenly and last for as long as a week.
 When these times come, safety and comfort should be a top priority, especially for the elderly or disabled.

-To ensure that you and your loved ones can make the most of the warmer months, be sure to follow our tips and stay heat smart this summer.
+To ensure that you and your loved ones can make the most of the warmer months, be sure to follow our tips and stay heat smart during the hotter months.

 More in health & wellbeing